Fractured Magic: Egil Interlude V

 “Unity and your people have made an enemy of the frìth for centuries; who do you think you are?
 Even if you found them, do you really think you’d be welcome?
 If you even made it to Home, do you think there wouldn’t be consequences?
 Arrogant, thoughtless boys.
 You don’t know the harm you could do,” Roman spat.
 “Leandros is the only one who gave a single thought to the frìth.
 He’s the only one I’ll take.”

 Helge spluttered.
-Soft hands, fine clothes, unearned confidence—Roman guessed he’d never been spoken to like this.
+Soft hands, fine clothes, unearned confidence—Roman guessed he’d never been spoken to like this before.

 “We’ll be back in a few hours.
 If the rest of you are going to sleep, keep a watch.
 Don’t leave this clearing and always keep that fire lit.
 Most of the predators who roam the forest at night fear open flames—they should keep you safe until we get back,” Roman said before Helge could recover.
 To Leandros, he added, “We continue on foot.
 Keep close to me and obey my orders.”